dart-targets/enigma/README.md

 ## Enigma ##

 *Note: This is a draft specification.
-The Dart version of this project is currently available but may need some tweaks before it is ready for student use.
-The Java and Python versions are under development and will be released soon*
+The Dart and Java versions of this project are currently available but may need some tweaks before they are ready for student use.
+The Python version is under development and will be released soon*

 This is a sample project for [Targets](https://github.com/dart-targets/targets), an assignment manager and simple autograder intended for high school CS classes.